ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 to figure out how to link to the BLAS.
 Other developers need to support many different platforms, and get good performance on all of them.
 Such developers end up writing build system logic for helping installers automatically detect and verify BLAS libraries.
+The author has some experience writing and maintaining such build system logic as part of the [Trilinos](github.com/trilinos/Trilinos) project.

 #### C binding